2022 shooting of police officers in Bristol, Connecticut

-On October 12, 2022, two police officers of the Bristol Police Department were shot and killed while responding to a domestic dispute in Bristol, Connecticut.
-Nicholas Brutcher made a fake 911 call requesting the police and ambushed the three responding officers, Sergeant Dustin DeMonte, Officer Alex Hamzy, and Officer Alec Iurato, with a semi-automatic rifle.
+On October 12, 2022, two police officers of the Bristol Police Department were shot and killed while responding to a domestic dispute in Bristol, Connecticut, United States.
+Nicholas Brutcher made a fake 9-1-1 call requesting the police and ambushed the three responding officers, Sergeant Dustin DeMonte, Officer Alex Hamzy, and Officer Alec Iurato, with a semi-automatic rifle.
 Brutcher killed Hamzy and fatally wounded DeMonte before he was then shot and killed by a wounded Iurato.
 DeMonte and Hamzy were posthumously promoted.

 Background

 On the evening of October 12, 2022, 35-year-old Nicholas Brutcher and his younger brother Nathan went to a bar in Bristol, Connecticut, where the former intended to perform stand-up comedy at an open mic night.
 At around 8:30 p.m., Nicholas got into a fight with another man, which spilled out into the bar's parking lot and resulted in the police being called.
 Officer Harrison Pollock of the Bristol Police Department arrived at the bar at 8:52 p.m., where witnesses pointed out the Brutcher brothers were driving away in a white truck, and pulled them over nearby.
 Nathan, who was driving the truck, was found to have a suspended driver's license and Pollock had the truck towed.
 Both men appeared drunk, were highly agitated, and were making rude remarks to officers who had arrived on scene, to the point they both were ticketed for creating a public disturbance.
 Due to their truck being towed, their mother was called to pick them up, but Nicholas refused and insisted on walking home.
 The officers told him he could not walk home for safety reasons and, due to his continued resistance, their mother decided to take Nathan home and return to collect him.
 Nicholas eventually went home with his mother and the incident appeared to have ended.